 I’d coughed and nodded, scratching the right side of my head.
 ‘So I still don’t get why you can’t come back.’

-My sister was exasperated, sighing theatrically.
+My sister was exasperated, shaking her head as she sighed.
 ‘I called for him during a storm, it was some kind of magical intersection.
-I mean I don’t know how it all works though OK?
+I mean I don’t know how it all works though okay?
 Its magic, it’s not supposed to be understandable.
 He just told me it would be highly unlikely I’d be able to come back.
-He told me… I was a conduit like him, the reason why he was able to hear me through the boundary between our two worlds.
-He said I was rare, special.’
+He told me… I was a conduit like him, the reason why he was able to find me.’

 I was exhausted by my sister’s strange story, my chest tight with embarrassment.
 ‘But, we went to the lake months ago, what’s he been doing all this time?
 Hanging out by your window?’